Johan-Hennius/kit-wagstaff-tattoo/README.md

 The artist also requested that a portfolio page should be included which shows the client a variety of the artist's designs, with the most recent being displayed first.
 The remaining pages would be dedicated to; about the artist, terms & conditions, and tattoo care.

+We began the development process by identifying the artist's target audience:

+- 20 to 35 year old female
+- Student or Professional
+- Alternative style
+- Climate concious and LGBTQ+ supporter

+Understanding the artist's target audience will give us the necessary information to create user stories which will ultimately dictate the site's design and features.